BarnardF/Motorcycle-listing-web-scraper/README.md

 # Motorcycle Listing Tracker

 A web scraper that collects motorcycle listings from multiple sites, de-duplicates them, tracks price changes, and displays everything in an Excel spreadsheet and dashboard.
 Built with significant AI assistance for code implementation.

 ## Why I Built This

-I was constantly jumping between Gumtree and WeBuyCars looking for specific motorcycles.
+I was constantly jumping between different listing sites looking for specific motorcycles.
 I wanted one automated place to see all listings.

 ## How It Works